 Remember that some of these symptoms can occur over hours, days, or weeks.
-If you feel these symptoms, don't wait more than five minutes to call for medical help.
+If you feel these symptoms, don't wait more than 5 minutes to call for emergency medical help.
 Even if you have a friend or relative with you, call for medical help rather than drive.
 If necessary, paramedics can start life-saving treatment on the way to the emergency room.
 This early care can determine how well you recover.

 There are several factors that increase your chance of having a heart attack.
 The more factors you have, the higher the risk of a heart attack.
 In men and women, many risk factors are the same.

 Uncontrollable risk factors are those you can't change.
 These factors include:

 Controllable risk factors include those that can be modified by lifestyle changes and medications.
 These include:

 Other factors that are specific to women include: